 Mrs. Carter is a Native South Carolinian.
 She grew up in Chesterfield County and has lived all of her adult life in Florence.
 She and her husband, Scott, have three children and are active members of Southside Baptist Church as well as entrenched in school activities.
 Mona recently completed a three-year term as President of the South Florence High School Band Boosters.

 “Mona Carter brings more than 20 years of professional expertise to our organization – the bulk of which is in fundraising and volunteer development.
 We welcome her to the March of Dimes and look forward to working together so more families in communities across the state will know the joy of having a healthy baby” said Vince Ford, Chairman, March of Dimes Chapter Board of Directors.

-Each year, the South Carolina Chapter of the March of Dimes invests in mission initiatives statewide, including research grants and local community programs.
-Through these efforts, the March of Dimes continues working to prevent birth defects and infant death, reduce South Carolina’s premature birth rate, increase access to prenatal care and educate men and women about having healthy babies.
+Each year, the South Carolina Chapter of the March of Dimes invests in mission initiatives statewide, including research grants and local community services.
+Through these program services, the March of Dimes continues working to prevent birth defects and infant death, reduce South Carolina’s premature birth rate, increase access to prenatal care and educate healthcare providers and women about having healthy babies.